bjssacademy/goinaday/readme.md

 ## Package Management

-* The go command we've been using to run and build has a get subcommand which is used to fetch third-party libraries. go get supports various protocols but for this example, we'll be getting a library from Github.
+* The go command we've been using to run and build has a get subcommand which is used to fetch third-party libraries. `go get` supports various protocols but for this example, we'll be getting a library from Github.

 * From a shell/command prompt, enter:
-  * go get github.com/mattn/go-sqlite3
+  * `go get github.com/mattn/go-sqlite3`
-* __go get __ fetches the remote files and stores them in your workspace.
-Go ahead and check your $GOPATH/src.
-In addition to the shopping project that we created, you'll now see a  __github.com __ folder.
-Within, you'll see a  __mattn__  folder which contains a  __go-sqlite3 __ folder.
+  * `go get` fetches the remote files and stores them in your workspace.
+Go ahead and check your $module/src.
+In addition to the shopping project that we created, you'll now see a `github.com` folder.
+Within, you'll see a `mattn` folder which contains a `go-sqlite3` folder.

-* We just talked about how to import packages that live in our workspace.
+We just talked about how to import packages that live in our workspace.
 To use our newly gotten go-sqlite3 package, we'd import it like so:
-* I know this looks like a URL but in reality, it'll simply import the go-sqlite3 package which it expects to find in $module/github.com/mattn/go-sqlite3.

 ![](img/goinaday41.png)

+I know this looks like a URL but in reality, it'll simply import the go-sqlite3 package which it expects to find in `$module/github.com/mattn/go-sqlite3`.

 # Go Mod Tidy

-* This command will basically match the  __go.mod__  file with the dependencies required in the source files.
-  * Download all the dependencies that are required in your source files and update  __go.mod__  file with that dependency.
-  * Remove all dependencies from the go.mod file which are not required in the source files.

 ![](img/goinaday42.png)

+This command will basically match the `go.mod` file with the dependencies required in the source files.
+You can think of it like `npm install` or `pip install`.

+  * Download all the dependencies that are required in your source files and update `go.mod` file with that dependency.
+  * Remove all dependencies from the `go.mod` file which are not required in the source files.

 ---